makerspet/makerspet.github.io/_posts/2024-12-20-esp32-s3-gpio-limitations.md

 - GPIO46 straps pin for ROM message printing
 - GPIO3 straps the JTAG signal source.
 - GPIO39 goes HIGH after reset, as opposed to the majority of GPIOs going LOW
+- GPIO42, GPIO47, GPIO21 transition low on reset slower than other GPIOs

 Please refer to the [ESP32-S3](https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf) for details.